AMTA National Election Results Are In!

 What is the Slate Selection Commission?

-The Slate Selection Commission (SSC) is a group of current and recent past national volunteers with deep knowledge of AMTA who guide candidates through the application process to ensure they meet the high standards required of national board service.
+The Slate Selection Commission is a group of current and recent past national volunteers with deep knowledge of AMTA, who guide candidates through the application process and ensure they meet the high standards required of national board service.

-Members eligible to serve on this commission include: Chapter President Council Moderators, National Presidents, past and current National Committee Members, past Commission on Candidacy members and past Slate Selection Commission members.
+Members eligible to serve on this commission include: Chapter President Council Moderators, past national presidents and board members, past and current national standing, advisory and operational committee chairs and members, and past Slate Selection Commission members.

 Bylaws: Slate Selection Commission

-b.
-Two current or past Slate Selection Commission members having served in that role within the last five years
+- Group 3: Slate Selection Commission members having served within the last five years.

-2. The term of appointment is for two years beginning on the first day of the fiscal year following the appointment.
+- The term is for two years beginning on the first day of the fiscal year following the appointment.

 Policy: The SSC has the following duties and empowerments: